-If not an entirely new concept, the idea of a clutch player is at least a newish term.
+If not a new concept, the idea of a clutch player is at least a newish term.

 It’s the Messi of Barcelona but not the Messi of Argentina.
 It’s Massimo Maccarone for Middlesbrough in 2006 or Mario Balotelli for Manchester City as much as Sergio Aguero in 2012.

 For England, at least for a little while, it was David Beckham.

 It’s weird to look back at England campaigns in the early part of the 21st century and see much stronger squads on paper struggle their way through qualifying campaigns.